Secure CheckoutPersonal information is secured with SSL technology.

 - Offers the ability to access cross-sectional knowledge more easily

 - Written by expert researchers in biogerontology who are actively involved in various fields within aging research

 Graduate and PhD students as well as researchers interested or working in various aspects of aging.
 Clinical researchers and medical professionals in biogerontology and geriatrics

-3. Pathobiology of ageing.
-An introduction to age-related diseases
+3. Pathobiology of aging: An introduction to age-related diseases

-13. Nutraceutical approach to age-related disease.
-The clinical evidence for cognitive decline
+13. Nutraceutical approach to age-related diseases—The clinical evidence on cognitive decline

 - No. of pages:

 - 11th May 2021